stanford-ppl/spatial-doc/docs/source/tutorial/helloworld.rst

           val gathered_sram = SRAM[Int](64)  // Create SRAM to hold data
           gathered_sram gather dram1D_longer(sram1D par 1, 64)  // Use the first 64 elements in sram1D as the addresses in dram1D_longer to collect, and store them into gathered_sram

-          dram_scatter1D(sram1D par 1, 64) scatter gathered_sram // For the first 64 elements, place element i of gathered_sram into the address indicated by the i'th element of sram1D
+          dram_scatter1D(sram1D par 1, 64) scatter gathered_sram // For the first 64 elements, place element i of gathered_sram into the address indicated by the i-th element of sram1D

           val reg1 = Reg[Int](5) // Create register with initial value of 5
           val reg2 = Reg[T] // Default initial value for a Reg is 0